7 - 09

 University policy regarding issuance of debt

 - Policy Statement.
 This policy provides a framework for implementing the university's debt strategy.
 This policy should be reviewed periodically and adjusted to satisfy the university's policy objectives.
 This policy establishes the university's criteria for issuing debt, and the factors to consider when evaluating the long-term capital structure of the university.
 These factors include the amount of fixed and variable interest rate exposure in the debt portfolio, the amortization of debt, the university's debt capacity, the amount of taxable and tax-exempt debt, and the criteria for refinancing existing debt.
-This policy will help the university lower its cost of capital, manage its debt risk, and increase its debt capacity.
+This policy will help the university lower its cost of capital, manage its debt risk, and optimize its debt capacity.
+The board of trustees shall oversee the university's debt issuance strategy in consultation with the senior vice president for finance and administration.

 - Criteria for Issuing Debt.
 The priority of a certain project, the expected use of a facility, and the likelihood that a combination of philanthropy, existing designated reserves and future budget allocations can fund a portion of the cost of a project are significant factors in determining whether debt is the appropriate financing vehicle for a project.
 Revenue producing assets such as research facilities and residence halls are prime candidates for debt financing due to their ability to help service the debt.
 In addition, academic projects that allow the university to meet its strategic objectives are often debt financed.
 Lastly, the cost of core utility and parking improvements are typically debt financed to match the cost to the useful life of the improvement.